 Courthouse lobbies will remain open for the public to use drop boxes to deposit documents for filing and payments for the District Clerk's Office.
 Individuals may enter the courthouses to conduct official business provided they have scheduled appointments or notifications to do so.
 Memebers of the public who wish to view a criminal proceeding or trial will be directed to the Court's website to access video streaming of those proceedings.

-In-person jury trials are postponed until March 31, 2021.
+In-person civil jury trials are postponed until June 30, 2021.
 Potential jurors will be notified when to report to the courthouse.

 Filings and Payments